skuethe/MMM-Spotify/README.md

 ## New updates
 ### 1.1.1 (2019-04-11)
 - Added : CSS variable for easy adjusting size.
-(Adjust only --sp-width to resize)
+(Adjust only --sp-width to resize .default mode.
+For .mini, just leave it as 360px)
 - Added : Hiding module when current playback device is inactivated.
 (More test might be needed, but...)

 - How to update from older version